Here is a short biographical sketch, with a longer version below:

 When I was eleven, I asked my mom for a book about yoga.
 How I knew about yoga, why it seemed like a book that would be fun to read — I have no idea.
 Even to me, it seemed a bit strange, yet I was fascinated.
 As I opened the book, the direction of my life shifted, imperceptibly and irrevocably.

 I experimented with the postures in the yoga book, and began tapping into meditation.
 I became aware of the mind in an entirely new way that was exciting and gratifying.
-As a teenager, I gravitated toward other natural approaches to maintaining health and restoring balance, and began learning about botanicals and the healing power of food.
+As a teenager, I gravitated toward other natural approaches to maintaining health and restoring balance, and learned about botanicals and the healing power of food.

 Years later, pregnant with my daughter and in the throes of first-trimester blahs, a friend offered me a Reiki treatment.
 Although she had been practicing for just a week, the treatment was effective, and totally delightful.
 Minutes after she placed her hands lightly on the crown of my head, I felt cascades of healing pulsations and dropped effortlessly into a profoundly refreshing meditative state.
 And as I was marveling at how easily it had all happened, she said I could learn to do this for myself.